 As pyrite is a ubiquitous mineral that can be formed in magmatic, metamorphic, and sedimentary rocks on any continent, there is plenty of natural pyrites, and there is no need for fake pyrite production.
 So in the case of pyrite, it is safe to buy it even on online platforms.

 Mineralogists recommend buying mineral samples of pyrite on mineral shows where you can examine a piece on your own.
 Massive pyrite and tumbled stones can be safely purchased online.
 To be ensured in purchasing a highly valued collection sample, ask for the name of the sample’s locality.

 Pyrite is a widespread and readily available mineral.
-The price for tumble stone rarely exceeds $10.
+The price for tumble stones rarely exceeds $10.
 Typical massive pyrite crystals cost around $20 – 80.
 The average per pound price for rough is $10 – 20.
-Some rare beautiful mineral specimens like perfectly formed crystals or pyrite “suns” reach the value of several hundreds of dollars.
+Some rare beautiful mineral specimens like perfectly formed crystals or pyrite “suns” reach the value of several hundred of dollars.

 Pyrite’s main value factors are

 - Crystal habit.
 The more crystallographically correct and not distorted crystals are, the higher the value.